 - Breaking up a fight

-- Stopping a student who is throwing furniture close to others who could be injured
+- When furniture or other objects are thrown close to others who could be injured

 - Preventing a student from running onto a road.